kaushikgopal/RxJava-Android-Samples/README.md

 ### Orchestrating Observables.
 Make parallel network calls, then combine the result into a single data point  (flatmap + zip)

-The below ascii diagram expresses the intention of our next example with panache. f1,f2,3,f4,f5 are essentially network calls that when made, give back a result that' needed for a future calculation.
+The below ascii diagram expresses the intention of our next example with panache. f1,f2,3,f4,f5 are essentially network calls that when made, give back a result that's needed for a future calculation.

              (flatmap)